-Vehicular access to the residences will be improved by rationalising access at the arrangements at the southern end of the site will be improved by rationalising access-to the formed driveway a single entry point at the southern end of the Old South Head Road frontage.
+Vehicular access to the residences will be improved by rationalising access at the southern end of the site to the formed driveway at the southern end of the Old South Head Road frontage.
 This driveway provides access for tenants of the townhouses and Head Keeper's Quarters.